 Whatever amount you turn over to a bank that is issuing you a secured credit card becomes your credit limit.
 If you put up $500, then you get a secured credit card issued to you in the amount of $500, which gives you a $500 limit.

-A secured credit card is typically a good option for those who might have thin credit, or perhaps no credit.
+Last Updated 4th April, 2013 A secured credit card is typically a good option for those who might have thin credit, or perhaps no credit.
 Maybe you have bad credit because you’ve had credit problems in the past.
-Don‘t think that the entire world of credit is closed to you, because frankly nothing could be further from the [...]
+Don‘t think that the entire world of credit is closed to you, because frankly nothing could […]

-Having a low credit score can take you out of the running for many credit cards.
+Last Updated 31st January, 2014 Having a low credit score can take you out of the running for many credit cards.
 But credit blemishes – or even major black marks on your credit report – don’t mean you’re financially doomed and can never get a credit card.
-Related Questions:2013 partially secured credit cardcapital one secured credit cards for bad [...]
+This Article Answered The Following Questions:credit cards for […]